gitter-badger/path-1/README.md

 Tutto il materiale e' liberamente utilizzabile. path~ verra' rilasciato sotto licenza GPL 3.0. baritono.aif fa parte di Dispersion de trajectoires di Jose' Miguel Fernandez.

+Nel dubbio,parti con path~-startwithme.pd :)

 Per domande e problemi: mm dot markidis at gmail dot com .
 Per essere aggiunti alla mailing list: mm dot markidis at gmail dot com .

 EN.
 path~ is a Pd concatenative synthesis external.
 The main application is audio mosaicing.
 Download the entire folder, then start analyzing your favourite sample(s) and use an adc~ or a readsf~ as a live input.
 Banging path~ will give you a grain obtained by similarity reconstruction from your start sample.
 Feel free to use path~; it will be released under GPL 3.0 license. baritono.aif is taken from Jose' Miguel Fernandez's Dispersion de trajectoires.
 Actual version is 1.5.5.
 Check on your parent window to be update.
+Start with path~-startwithme.pd patch :)

 For questions and bugs: mm dot markidis at gmail dot com .
 To be added to the mailing list: mm dot markidis at gmail dot com .